SkylineCommunications/dataminer-docs/connector-help/connector_help/SeaChange_Stagis.md

 ## How to use

-This driver contains four main data pages to monitor Stagis devices:
+This connector contains four main data pages to monitor Stagis devices:

 - **General**: Displays general information about the server and the system.
 Contains the following page buttons: